domarm-comat/pglive/README.md

 # Summary #

-- With Pglive You've got easy Thread-safe implementation of fast Live plots.
+- With Pglive You've got easy Thread-safe implementation of fast Live plots
 - You can use all `kwargs` specified in pyqtgraph
-- **Focus on Data Collection, not Data Plotting**
+- **Focus on Data Handling, not Data Plotting**